NVIDIA-RTX/NVIGI/README.md

 # NVIDIA In-Game Inference AI Kit
-Version 1.2.0 Release
+Version 1.3.0 Release

 If you are getting started with the NVIDIA In-Game Inference AI SDK, this repo is NOT for you.
-Most NVVIGI developers will not need to build the SDK from source; they will be able to use the pre-built SDK package, available from the [NVIDIA In-Game Inference SDK Main Page](https://developer.nvidia.com/rtx/in-game-inferencing).
+Most NVIGI developers will not need to build the SDK from source; they will be able to use the pre-built SDK package, available from the [NVIDIA In-Game Inference SDK Main Page](https://developer.nvidia.com/rtx/in-game-inferencing).
 New NVIGI developers should invariably start with binary packs from that page, as building from source will require components from these binary packs.

 The repo includes documentation and scripts to make it easy to pull and build the NVIDIA In-Game Inference SDK from source.
 It also includes submodule pointers to all of the components for each release.
 When cloning this tree, ensure that submodules are initialized and updated recursively, either during cloning (`--recurse-submodules`) or after (`git submodule update --init --recursive`).